-The function s(x) is a decision variable of the optimization, i.e., it is found as part of the optimization.
-It is straight-forward to show that the two nonnegativity conditions in Optimization (9) are a sufficient condition for the set containment condition in Optimization (8).
-If s(x) is restricted to be a polynomial, both constraints involve the nonnegativity of polynomial functions.
-A sufficient condition for a generic multivariate polynomial h(x) to be nonnegative is the existence of polynomials $\{g_1, \ldots, g_n\}$ such that $h = g_1^2 + \cdots + g_n^2$.
-A polynomial which can be decomposed in this way is called a SOS.
-Finally, if we replace the nonnegativity conditions in Optimization (9) with SOS constraints, then we arrive at an SOS optimization problem:
+The function s(x) is a decision variable of the optimization, i.e. it is found as part of the optimization.
+It is straight-forward to show that the two non-negativity conditions in Optimization (9) are a sufficient condition for the set containment condition in Optimization (8).
+If s(x) is restricted to be a polynomial, both constraints involve the non-negativity of polynomial functions.
+A sufficient condition for a generic multi-variate polynomial h(x) to be non-negative is the existence of polynomials $\{g_1, \ldots, g_n\}$ such that $h = g_1^2 + \cdots + g_n^2$.
+A polynomial which can be decomposed in this way is called a sum-of-squares (SOS).
+Finally, if we replace the non-negativity conditions in Optimization (9) with SOS constraints, then we arrive at an SOS optimization problem: